National Allergy Strategy

-In response to engagement with key stakeholders in the food service industry, a free online training course that includes videos and interactive activities has been developed as part of the National Allergy Strategy and was launched on 17 July 2017.
+In response to engagement with key stakeholders in the food service industry, a free online training course that includes videos and interactive activities has been developed as part of the National Allergy Strategy and was launched in July 2017.

 The course provides training that is fast, easy and freely available at www.foodallergytraining.org.au